Amit-1311/MAES_Project/README.md

 ## Contributing

 This is a 6-member group project.
-Group member’s names are mentioned at the top of the project report.
+Group member’s names are mentioned at the project report.
 If you find any issues or have ideas for improvements, please feel free to submit a pull request or open an issue.

 ## Acknowledgments